 Turning forty comes with distinct notes.
-Your metabolism is slowing down or non existent.
-Yearly doctor check ups are now mandatory.
+Your metabolism is slowing down or is nonexistent.
+Yearly doctor checkups are now mandatory.

-And my absolute favorite peril about turning forty, is that maintaining friendships are harder.
+And my absolute favourite peril about turning forty is that maintaining friendships is harder.

-While, some may paint it as all doom and gloom, your forties come with immense clarity not seen in younger years.
-You have a better understanding of who you are, and you know where you are headed or not headed, and at this stage of your life you will be okay with that revelation.
+While some may paint it as all doom and gloom, your forties come with immense clarity not seen in your younger years.
+You have a better understanding of who you are, and you know where you are headed or not headed, and at this stage of your life, you will be okay with that revelation.

 Your forties are also often a time of reflection and transition.
-Some friends might not want to accept these changes in you, and they move along.
+Some friends might not want to accept these changes in you, so they move on.

-Khadijah* feels in her younger years friendships were draining and also time consuming.
+Khadijah feels that in her younger years, friendships were draining and time-consuming.

-“Also I wasn’t the type of friend that wanted to talk about my children or my husband.
-When I was away from them I did not want to be constantly reminded of them.
+Also, I wasn’t the type of friend who wanted to talk about my children or my husband.
+When I was away from them, I did not want to be constantly reminded of them.

-Looking back, Khadijah didn’t feel like she missed out although she did feel lonely.
+Looking back, Khadijah didn’t feel like she missed out, although she did feel lonely.
 This only hit her much later in her life.
-Once all her kids were in school and she found she had more time she sought people who shared her interests and very soon she found herself surrounded by strong like-minded women.
+Once all her kids were in school and she found she had more time, she sought out people who shared her interests, and very soon she found herself surrounded by strong, like-minded women.

 2 – Expectations Are Low, But Rewards Are Immense

-While our twenties are often referred to as care-free, friendships during these years came with expectations.
+While our twenties are often referred to as carefree, friendships during these years come with expectations.
 You wanted more and expected more from your friends.
-Often the disappointment left you feeling bitter.
+Often, the disappointment leaves you feeling bitter.

-Brooke Benoit, Editor at AboutIslam, feels she is friends with women who grab life by the horns so they are constantly busy.
+Brooke Benoit, editor at AboutIslam, feels she is friends with women who grab life by the horns and are constantly busy.